gbenedetti22/cm_project2025/report/Introduction.md

 ## SVR and Level Bundle Method

-This project focuses on the development and implementation of an SVR (Support Vector for Regression) capable of learning from a dataset in the form of "feature x target," where "target" must be a vector of dimensions , in accordance with the definition of SVR.
+This project focuses on the development and implementation of an SVR (Support Vector for Regression) capable of learning from a dataset in the form of "feature x target," where "target" must be a vector of dimensions `n x 1`, in accordance with the definition of SVR.
 In addition to the basic implementation, a significant part of the SVR will leverage the Level Bundle Method for optimizing the dual function. <br />

 For the Master Problem of the **SVR with LBM**, the MATLAB function `quadprog` was used.
 This function is primarily designed for solving quadratic objective functions with linear terms.